Breaking the pain-sleep cycle

 The presence of pain can make falling asleep and staying asleep more difficult.
 Pain leads to more fragmented, restless, lighter sleep, with more frequent awakenings—and less time spent in the deeper stages of slow-wave and REM sleep.
 During these sleep stages, the body does some of its most important work to repair itself, strengthening immune function, encouraging healing, processing memory and emotions.
 When you’re in pain, you risk missing out on the all of physically rejuvenating and mentally restorative powers of sleep—just when you need them most.

 In turn, poor sleep exacerbates pain.
 As important new research indicates, both sleep quality and sleep quantity affect pain.
 Insufficient sleep is linked to increased inflammation, including an increase in pro-inflammatory markers and the stress hormone cortisol.
-Poor sleep quality is associated with higher risks for future chronic pain conditions, including joint pain, back pain, and arthritis.
+Poor sleep quality is associated with higher risks for future chronic pain conditions.
 It’s important to pay attention to both the quantity and the quality of your sleep, to protect against aggravating pain.

 Left untreated, chronic pain and poor sleep can both escalate, in a cycle that’s both physically and mentally challenging.
 Anxieties about persistent pain and the inability to sleep well are common.
 I listen to these worries regularly from my patients.
 Research shows that how we perceive pain and sleep—and our capacity to manage them—matter a great deal.
 Fears about our inability to rest well while in pain bring about more sleeplessness, and with that sleeplessness comes increased pain.